Author’s H-Index

 Considerations

-Average H-Index depends on collection policy of the source.
+The average H-Index depends on the collection policy of the source.

 WOS

-• Citation data only for the records indexed by database.
+• The citation data is only for records indexed by the database.

 • Limited number of journals.